nizioleque/youtube-custom-speed/README.md

 Now also available on [**Add-ons for Firefox**](https://addons.mozilla.org/en-US/firefox/addon/youtube-custom-speed/)!

+> This extension is using the incredible [✨ HeroHunt.ai Chrome Extension Template ✨](https://github.com/herohunt-ai/chrome-extension-react-mui)

 ## About

 Youtube Custom Speed lets you play any Youtube video at any speed you like, from 0.0125x to 16x!